Skip to main content

 Offender will pay twice the current price of the book including shipping and handling charges, plus a processing charge of GH₡ 100.00.

-- Unlawful acquisition of library materials / stealing
+Unlawful acquisition of library materials / stealing.

 Sanction:

-- Ordinary books - Rustication for 21 days.
-In addition , the member shall lose borrowing rights for one semester.
+Ordinary books: Rustication for 21 days.
+In addition, the member shall lose borrowing rights for one semester.

-- Reference books - as in one (i) above plus possible dismissal.
+Reference books: As above plus possible dismissal.

-- Mutilation of books and related materials.
+Mutilation of books and related materials.

 Sanction: